briansmith337/zulip/templates/zerver/help/configure-authentication-methods.md

 {!admin-only.md!}

-By default, Zulip allows logging in via email/password as well as various social authentication providers like Google, GitHub, and GitLab.
+By default, Axxess allows logging in via email/password as well as various social authentication providers like Google, GitHub, and GitLab.
 You can restrict users to logging in via only a subset of these methods.

-LDAP and various custom SSO login methods are currently restricted to self-hosted Zulips only.
-SAML authentication is supported by Zulip Cloud but requires contacting support@zulipchat.com to configure it.
+LDAP and various custom SSO login methods are currently restricted to self-hosted Axxesss only.
+SAML authentication is supported by Axxess Cloud but requires contacting support@axxess.one to configure it.

 **Note:** If you are running your own server,
 [read this](https://zulip.readthedocs.io/en/latest/production/authentication-methods.html)